 This Flag features 5 colors: red, white, blue, black, and gold.
 The Red, white, and blue colors are chosen to pay homage to the official colors of the United States.
 Additionally, the blue color is said to represent loyalty, red stands for courage, white is symbolic of service, gold stands for honor, and black represents determination.

 The U.S Army Flag was adopted on June 12th, 1956 by President Dwight.
 D. Eisenhower following Secretary of the Army, Wilber.
 M. Brucker's request to create a flag that was representative of the Army.
-The US Army was the only branch of the armed services that did not have its own flag at that time.
+At the time, the US Army was the only branch of the US Military without an official flag.
 The flag is flown over United States Army installations and no other flag may be flown over the Army Installations apart from the national flag of the United States.